 UEFA Champions League 2019-2020 schedule

-Below you’ll find all the important dates in this year’s Champions League.
+Below you’ll find all the important upcoming dates in this season’s Champions League.

 Round of 16